AdamShare/compose-mvvm/README.md

 **Get back** the lifecycle-agnostic behavior that Compose was designed for.

+A **Kotlin Multiplatform** navigation and scope management library for Compose, targeting Android, Desktop (JVM), iOS, and WebAssembly.

 ## Why GetBack?

 AndroidX lifecycle components were designed for a stateless world—Views that get destroyed and recreated, Activities that die on rotation, Fragments with complex lifecycle callbacks.
 The workarounds are familiar: